Sibselmash (company): Conflicts

 In October 2000 the local department of the FSSP arrested a detached house of life from the enterprise for debts.
-The building with a height of 2 floors and a total area of almost 2500 m2 was completed a month later.
-According to the then management of the plant, the valuation of the building at 1 million 800 thousand rubles was too low, and the sale (to the local company "Byte") was illegal, since it had a mobilization purpose.
+The two-storey building, with a total area of almost 2500 m2, was completed a month later.
+According to the then-management of the plant, the valuation of the building at 1,800,000 rubles was too low, and the sale (to the local company Byte) was illegal, since it had a mobilization purpose.
 After the implementation, the management appealed to both Rosvooruzhenie and the chief bailiff of the Russian Federation, and also tried to appeal the sale through the Leninsky district court.
-However, in the end nothing changed — answers came with support and sympathy, but the arrest was not lifted.
+However, in the end nothing changed – answers came with support and sympathy, but the arrest was not lifted.
 The authorities said that if there were violations, they were not so significant.
 In addition, there are no norms in Russian legislation prohibiting the seizure and sale of mobilization facilities for debts.
 In 2007 as a result of a comprehensive inspection of the NGO Sibselmash by Rostechnadzor authorities, about 10 thousand tons of harmful industrial waste were identified on its territory.
 In 2008 Rostechnadzor authorities included the association in the "list of the six worst enterprises in Siberia in terms of industrial and environmental safety."

 In September 2012 the plant completed the disposal of 650 cylinders of chlorine and ammonia.
-The cylinders were released in the 40s of the XX century, and then buried on the territory of Sibselmash (in 1967).
+The cylinders were released in the 1940s, and then buried on the territory of Sibselmash in 1967.
 The disposal cost the city budget 862 thousand rubles.
-The cost of disposal includes: purchase of personal protective equipment, purchase of caustic soda, payment for tractor work.
+The cost of disposal includes the purchase of personal protective equipment, purchase of caustic soda, and payment for tractor work.